uniba-dsg/docker-tutorial/1_engine.md

 Wait, nothing happened!
 Is that a bug?
 Well, no. These interactive shells will exit after running any scripted commands, unless they are run in an interactive terminal - so for this example to not exit, you need to `docker container run -it alpine /bin/sh` which will be discussed later on.

-Ok, now it's time to see the `docker container ps` command.
-The `docker container ps` command shows you all containers that are currently running.
+Ok, now it's time to see the `docker container ls` command.
+The `docker container ls` command shows you all containers that are currently running.

 ```
-$ docker container ps
+$ docker container ls
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

 Since no containers are running, you see a blank line.
-Let's try a more useful variant: `docker container ps -a`
+Let's try a more useful variant: `docker container ls -a`

 ```
-$ docker container ps -a
+$ docker container ls -a
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                      PORTS               NAMES
 36171a5da744        alpine              "/bin/sh"                5 minutes ago       Exited (0) 2 minutes ago                        fervent_newton
 305297d7a235        alpine             "uptime"                  5 minutes ago       Exited (0) 4 minutes ago                        distracted_goldstine